 - 1. Start Vergil, open a graph editor by selecting File -> New -> Graph Editor. - 2.
 From MoreLibraries/Automata in the palette on the left, drag an FSM actor to the graph.
 Rename the FSM actor AMICoder. - 3.
-Right click on AMICoder, select Configure Ports.
+Right click on AMICoder, select Customize -> Ports.
 Add an input port with name in and an output port with name out to AMICoder. - 4.
-Right click on AMICoder, select Look Inside.
+Right click on AMICoder, select Open Actor.
 This will open an FSM editor for AMICoder.
-Note that the ports of AMICoder are placed at the upper left corner of the graph panel. - 5.
+Note that the ports of AMICoder are placed at the upper left corner of the graph panel.
+Reposition these ports to the left and right sides of the graph by clicking and dragging. - 5.
 From the palette on the left, drag a state to the graph, rename it Positive.
-Drag another state to the graph, rename it Negative. - 6.
+Drag another state to the graph, rename it Negative.
+Note that because the Positive state was placed first, it has a thicker border, this indicates that the Positive state is the initial state.
+To select a different state as the initialState, double click on the state and check the isInitialState box. - 6.
 Control-drag from the Positive state to the Negative state to create a transition. - 7.
 Double click on the transition.
 This will bring up the dialog box shown in figure 4.1 for editing the parameters of the transition. - 8.
-Set guardExpression to in == 1, and outputActions to out = 1. - 9.
-Create a transition from the Positive state back to itself with guard expression in == 0 and output action out = 0.
+Set guardExpression to in == 1, and outputActions to out = 1 and hit the Commit button.